eternalamenity/FootballerPricePredictor/README.md

 # FootballerPricePredictor
 ## Getting Started

+Evaluates the value of football players based on his actual form, stats, age.

 We're currently in a development phase.
 All the info about building, installing and testing our software will be updated when we're done.

 ### Prerequisites